-Most members can't give up increases on all elements of their pension as legally some must increase each year in line with inflation.
-This means there will be two parts to your pension.
+Most members can't give up increases on all elements of their pension as, legally, some must increase each year in line with inflation.
+This means there will normally be two parts to your pension.
 The first part - known as your annual increasing pension - will largely rise with inflation.
-The second part - called your annual non-increasing pension - won't rise with inflation.
+The second part - called your annual non-increasing pension - won't rise at all, irrespective of how much inflation rises.

-The second non-increasing part of your BTPS pension is formed from the benefits that you built up before 6 April 1997, minus the benefits that make up your Guaranteed Minimum Pension (GMP).
-You get GMP benefits to make up for the benefits you may have lost when the BTPS contracted out of the State Earnings-Related Pension Scheme (SERPS).
+If your Pension Quote does not offer an option with PIE - it doesn't apply to you.
+The second, non-increasing part of your BTPS pension is formed from the benefits that you built up before 6 April 1997, minus the benefits that make up your Guaranteed Minimum Pension (GMP).
+You get GMP benefits to ensure you did not lose out when BTPS contracted out of the State Earnings-Related Pension Scheme (SERPS).
 Everyone's level of GMP is different, so we'll calculate the amount that you can exchange for a higher annual income.
-Your GMP will be included in your annual increasing pension, for more information about how increases work please see the 'Pension Increases' section.
+Your GMP will be included in your annual increasing pension.
+For more information about how increases work, please see the 'Pension Increases' section on pages 20 and 21.
 Please note that some GMP benefits may not receive increases.